joseluisulloafulgeri/embodyOtree/readme.md

 * Compataibility with Heroku.
 Thus easy hosting.
 * oTree makes it simple to modify and extend the survey

+Note
+* unlike the original code this Version does not contain any inquiry of demographic data
+* though, due to the otree framework, further questionaires are easy to add

 <p align="right">(<a href="#top">back to top</a>)</p>